aresta/Supercaps/README.md

 <img src="img/board1.jpg" alt="supercaps arduino solar panel" style="width:500px;"/>

 The receiver gateway at the moment is in a protoboard.
 It could be anything with another RF24 module that gets the data and does something with it.
-This one consist in a Webos D1 Mini that send the measures to a DynamoDB cloud database via WIFI.
+This one consist in a Webos D1 Mini that sends the measures to a DynamoDB cloud database via WIFI.
 This way I can produce charts of the temperature, humidity and pressure per day, week, month, year with maxims/minims, etc.

 <img src="img/receptor.jpg" alt="supercaps arduino solar panel" style="width:500px;"/>